Microsoft Windows Account Login Issues

 Introduction

-Many users face Microsoft account login issues on Windows 10/11, including sign‑in loops, password reset failures, and corrupted profiles.
-These problems can prevent access to OneDrive, Outlook, and other Microsoft services.
+Many users experience Microsoft account login issues on Windows 10 and 11, including sign in loops, password reset failures, and corrupted user profiles.
+These problems can interrupt your workflow and prevent access to important files and services.

 Common Causes of Microsoft Account Login Issues